jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

             if q == True:
                 return True

   the terminal still shows green.
-I remove the other `if statements`_, then write the opposite of the `if statement`_
+I remove the other statements then write the opposite of the `if statement`_

   .. code-block:: python